Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Stability and offset-free results

 \subsection{Recursive feasibility and stability analysis}

-In this subsection recursive feasibility and stability of the closed-loop system reported in Fig. \ref{fig:nominal_block_diagram} are analysed.
-The Plant is assumed to behave according to the LSTM model \eqref{eq:c_augmented_lstm}-\eqref{eq:h_augmented_lstm}, with the additive disturbance on the output described by Equation \eqref{eq:d_augmented_lstm}.

-First note that in order to have a solution of the FHOCP, it is necessary that $\alpha(k) > 0$ for all $k > 0$.
-To guarantee this condition, the following Assumption on the set-point is introduced. \begin{assumption} The set-point $y^0$ is such that
+In this subsection recursive feasibility and stability of the nominal closed-loop system reported in Fig. \ref{fig:nominal_block_diagram} are analysed.
+First note that in order to have a solution of the FHOCP, it is necessary that $\alpha_k > 0$ for all $k \in \mathbb{Z}_{\geq 0}$.
+To guarantee this condition, the following assumption on the set-point is introduced. \begin{assumption} The set-point $y^0$ is such that

-for all $j = 1,...,p$, for all $k \geq 0$. $\square$ \end{assumption}
+for all $j = 1,...,p$, for all $k \in \mathbb{Z}_{\geq 0}$. $\square$ \end{assumption}